CAA Statement on Conflict of Interest and Confidentiality

 CAA’s Publications Committee supervises the editorial boards but does not acquire content for CAA journals.
 It is charged with ensuring that editorial boards adhere to these guidelines.

-Other CAA committees, such as Professional Interests, Practices, and Standards Committees and task forces, may from time to time be responsible for enacting or adapting professional and ethics guidelines and should therefore also be alert to the risk of conflict of interest.
+Other CAA committees, such as Professional Committees, may from time to time be responsible for enacting or adapting professional and ethics guidelines and should therefore also be alert to the risk of conflict of interest.